 Vitamin B5 for Hair

-Vitamin B5 as pantothenic acid or panthenol is commonly added to shampoos and other hair products.
+Vitamin B5 as pantothenic acid or panthenol is commonly added to shampoos5 and other hair products.
 Because of its moisturizing abilities, it can improve the texture and appearance of hair, especially hair already damaged by heat or chemical treatment.

 Many of these products claim to promote “fuller” hair, and they may actually be correct!
-While vitamin B5 cannot reverse hair loss, this study found that a treatment including panthenol was able to thicken and strengthen individual hairs, which is promising as an approach to thinning hair.
+While vitamin B5 cannot reverse hair loss, this study6 found that a treatment including panthenol was able to thicken and strengthen individual hairs, which is promising as an approach to thinning hair.

 B5 May Help Lower Cholesterol